mylittletony/ct-frontend/README.md

 You also need to install via npm install && bower install to get all the dependencies.

-To run, you can try something like this:
+To run, you need to start two services.
+The NodeJS server which handles the auth and the application using grunt.

 ```
 CT_URL=api.ctapp.io npm start